-- The sick room is located opposite the Reception Classroom (Lower School building) for first aid treatment and for pupils or staff to rest/recover if feeling unwell. - This includes; a bed, first aid supplies, a water supply and sink, an adjacent bathroom and hygiene supplies such as gloves and paper towels. - A portable first aid kit must be obtained from the office for school visits. - A sports first aid kit is available for all sports events- obtained from the office.
+- The sick room/first aid room is located opposite the Reception Classroom (Lower School building) for first aid treatment and for pupils or staff to rest/recover if feeling unwell. - This includes; a bed, first aid supplies, a water supply and sink, an adjacent bathroom and hygiene supplies such as gloves and paper towels. - A portable first aid kit must be obtained from the office for school visits. - A sports first aid kit is available for all sports events- obtained from the Lower School cupboard (next to the First Aid Room).